-Autauga County farmer Harold Gaines stood with his sons Dan and Levi as he told leaders of the U.S. Senate Agriculture Committee his priority for the 2018 farm bill Saturday morning.
+Autauga County farmer Harold Gaines stood with his sons Dan and Levi as he told leaders of the U.S. Senate Agriculture Committee his priority for the 2018 farm bill.

 “I want to be able to pass on this farm to the next generation and for them to be successful,” Gaines said as Sens.
-Luther Strange, R-Alabama, and Pat Roberts, R-Kansas, toured his farm.
+Luther Strange, R-Alabama, and Pat Roberts, R-Kansas, toured his farm the morning of July 13.

 Roberts chairs the Senate Committee on Agriculture, Nutrition and Forestry, and Strange is Alabama’s first senator on the committee since the late Howell Heflin 20 years ago.